lb3361/gigatron-lb/extension-crazy/progs/mscp/README.md

 The main change relocates the `union core` structure containing the compiled opening book and the transposition table into bank 3 of the 128k gigatron.
-To that effect, the file `mscp.ovl` ensures that all objects defined in file `core.c` are placed below 0x7fff and therefore remain accessible when the banks are switched.
+Pragmas located in file core.c ensure that all fragments defined by core.c or called by core.c are placed in low memory and therefore remain accessible when the banks are switched.

 The random generator has been changed to a subtractive generator that avoids costly long multiplications.

-The opening book is appended to the gt1 at addresses 0xc000 and up.
-An onload function defined by `mscp.ovl` is called just after loading the augmented gt1 file.
-This function retrieves the book size from address `0xbffe` and copies the book data into bank3.

-A second onload function defined by `map128k` then copies excess code and data from bank1 to bank2, initializes the framebuffer in bank1, and switches to bank2.
-This is how `map128k` provides a contiguous 62KB of memory.
+The book data is merged into the gt1 file over addresses 0x4000-0x7fff which are normally used for bss fragments.
+The book data size is stored into the word at well known address 0x42 An onload function defined in core.c copies this data into bank3 before the bss region gets cleared.

+# Loading process

+The book